Hiding Backdoors within Event Sequence Data via Poisoning Attacks

 \section{Experiments}

-In this section, we provide the results of models' behavior after their poisoning with four different strategies.
+There, we investigate the influence of poisoning with three different strategies on the models' quality.
 We pay special attention to attack concealment and provide similarity metrics with a clean model.
 Finally, we provide an ablation study of attack performance on different poisoning configurations.
-We consider three different transaction datasets and four models to attack.
-All experiments are launched $5$ times.